MicahCarrick/aerospike-aws-examples/README.md

      = 70.312
 ```

-To determin the EBS IOPS of the `3x` ACT workload:
+To determine the EBS IOPS of the `3x` ACT workload:

 ```
 IOPS = CEIL(WBPS × (LARGE_BLOCK_KIB ÷ EBS_IO_KIB))